ophintor/ansible-docker-ucp/README.md

 At this point we have a meta task which goal is to run the handlers if required so the changes above are taken in account.
 More information about meta tasks can be found here: [http://docs.ansible.com/ansible/latest/meta\_module.html](http://docs.ansible.com/ansible/latest/meta_module.html)

 - Check if vsphere plugin is installed: Queries the list of Docker plugins to find out if the vSphere plugin has already been installed.
 The task will record the output, which will be used as a conditional for the next step
-- Install vsphere plugin: Installs the vSphere plugin if it&#39;s not already installed
+- Install vsphere plugin: Installs the vSphere plugin if it's not already installed

 This playbook also contains a handler, which is a task that will be run when notified by one or more of the specified tasks above.
 The goal of having a handler is typically to restart a service only when a configuration file has been changed.